• Published May 16, 2024

 According to research, people without children sometimes feel they’re expected to pick up the slack at work when colleagues with children are granted increased flexibility.
 This dynamic not only inequitably burdens employees without children, it also creates an environment that positions flexibility as an organizational weakness instead of a strength.
 But the opposite is actually true.

 During the pandemic, many employers realized that they don’t have to trade flexibility for productivity.
 On the contrary, studies revealed that productivity actually increased as many employees shifted to remote work.
-So don’t assume that, post-COVID, your organization should have everyone came back into the office or resume the same work arrangements as before.
+So don’t assume that, post-COVID, your organization should have everyone came into the office all the time, or resume the same work arrangements as before.

 Design company policies around flexibility, including remote and hybrid work options, with a focus on equity, as well as diversity and inclusion.
 Offer compassion and flexibility for caretaking of all kinds.
 Regardless of whether they have children, employees who have the freedom and flexibility to schedule when and where they work can be more productive with the time they have.